bot-app/trading/docs/rest-api.md

 ??? info "Technical explanation"
     All web-based front-ends are subject to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) - Cross-Origin Resource Sharing.
-    Since most of the requests to the Freqtrade API must be authenticated, a proper CORS policy is key to avoid security problems.
+    Since most of the requests to the Trading API must be authenticated, a proper CORS policy is key to avoid security problems.
     Also, the standard disallows `*` CORS policies for requests with credentials, so this setting must be set appropriately.

 Users can allow access from different origin URL's to the bot API via the `CORS_origins` configuration setting.